yukimcampbell-cmyk/next-letter-prediction/README.md

 # next-letter-prediction

 A PyTorch implementation of a 3-layer minGRU trained to predict the next character in Pride and Prejudice.

-NOTE: pp_dataset.py is part of modified code that was provided in a university course so it is not provided here. (pride_and_prejuidice.txt is also not provided.)

-# Highlights:
+The model learns character-level patterns from the text and uses previous characters to predict the next character in the sequence.

+## Tools:
+- Python
+- PyTorch
+- NumPy
+- Matplotlib

+## Model & Training:
-- 3 layer minGRU
+- 3-layer minGRU
 - 300 hidden units per layer
-- 10,000 + character training set
+- Character vocabulary of 27 characters
 - Sequence length: 15
 - Adam optimizer
+- Backpropagation through time (BPTT)
-- BPTT
+- 80 training epochs

+## Results:
-- 94.0% character accuracy
+**- 94.0% character accuracy**
+- Training loss tracked through epochs
+- Autoregressive text generation implemented using the trained model

+## Experiments:
+The model was evaluated across different sequence lengths and network configurations to investigate how historical context and model depth affect next-character prediction.